 We easily notice and dwell on what is wrong.
 We look for problems.
-This tells me the cup’s half-empty gene is more dominant than the cup’s half-full gene.
+This tells me that our innate cup’s half-empty sense of life overpowers our cup’s half-full sense.
 This is one of the more poignant, sad, sides of life.
 To be sure, Mother Nature can’t abide any other way.
 We need to see the cup half-empty more than the reverse to keep busy at the job of survival.
 We are but servants of survival.

 In my early years, I fled ignorance by pursuing knowledge.
 Knowledge was power.
 Indeed, I once set out to read an entire set of encyclopedias.
 I felt certain that the more I knew and did, the better off I would be.
 How else could I keep the half-empty cup from draining away?

 Consider chapter 56’s One who knows does not speak; one who speaks does not know.
 Knowing I don’t know is knowing something.
 Yet saying that I don’t know implies I don’t even know that much.
 It is a bit confusing.
 No wonder chapter 23 says, To use words but rarely is to be natural.
 I think it is time for a Margarita.

 (1) As my parents were photographers, my brother and I did a lot of modeling throughout childhood.
 The only difficulty I remember about those years was being told to “smile for the camera”.
 It always felt odd and forced.
 Years ago, I did zazen in Japan.
 Afterwards, they took a group picture, and not a soul smiled for it.
 Now that’s my kind of photo shoot!
 The photo on the next page is me at that lake again.
 Next to this photo is the commentary my mother wrote for the magazine’s back cover (i.e., photo on page 80).
 Mom clearly raised me to be independent.

 Let Your Child Go Native